Is $65,000 a Good Salary for a Single Person in 2026?

 Is $65K a Good Salary?

 If you’re single and child-free, you may be able to get by fairly well on a $65,000 income.
 But the amount you pay — all on your own — for housing, utility bills, groceries, and other basic costs could be a major factor in how well you’re able to manage.
-Tools like a money tracker can help you monitor your spending and spot upcoming bills.
+Tools such as a money tracker can help you monitor your spending and spot upcoming bills.

 Check your score with SoFi Insights